rienman88/Blitz-DFIR/README.md

 ## Evidence remains the source of truth.
 Humans remain the final authority.

+Blitz DFIR addresses AI hallucination through architecture rather than trust.
+Evidence, deterministic processing, correlation, and validation establish the findings; AI is an optional explanatory layer and is never treated as the source of truth.

 ## In plain words

 * SIFT tools perform the forensic extraction.